ontodev/robot/README.md

 The command-line tool is packaged a Java JAR file and can be run via the `robot` shell script.

-1. Make sure you have [Java installed](https://www.java.com) -- version 7 or later
+1. Make sure that you have [Java 7 or later installed](https://www.java.com/en/download/installed.jsp)
-2. [Download](http://build.berkeleybop.org/job/robot/lastSuccessfulBuild/artifact/bin/) the latest `robot.jar` file and the right script for your platform:
+2. Download **two** files: the [`robot.jar`](https://build.berkeleybop.org/job/robot/lastSuccessfulBuild/artifact/bin/robot.jar) file (about 25MB) and the right script for your platform:
-    - `robot` shell script for Unix, Linux, Mac OS X
+    - [`robot`](https://build.berkeleybop.org/job/robot/lastSuccessfulBuild/artifact/bin/robot) shell script for Unix, Linux, and Mac OS X
-    - `robot.bat` batch script for Windows
+    - [`robot.bat`](https://build.berkeleybop.org/job/robot/lastSuccessfulBuild/artifact/bin/robot.bar) batch script for Windows
+3. Put both files on your [system PATH](https://en.wikipedia.org/wiki/PATH_(variable)):
+    - on Unix, Linux, and Mac OS X this could be `/usr/local/bin/`
+    - on Windows this could be `C:\Windows\`
+    - or update your PATH to include your chosen directory
-3. Copy both files to somewhere on your [system PATH](https://en.wikipedia.org/wiki/PATH_(variable)) -- both files must be in the same directory
+    - NOTE: both files must be in the same directory
 4. Now you should be able to run ROBOT from a command line:

         robot help